Dimezis/BlurView/README.md

 ```

 ## Perfomance
-It takes 1-4ms on Nexus 5 to draw BlurView with the setup given in example project
+It takes 1-4ms on Nexus 5 and Nexus 4 to draw BlurView with the setup given in example project